GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/03-Useful-Prettiness.md

 ## Status Line

 You know that thing at the bottom of the window that shows your cursor position and mode?
-Well, let's replace that to have some more info and look better.
+Well, let's replace that to have some more info and better looks.
 Just add `vim-airline/vim-airline` to your plugins.

 Now isn't that better?
 ![Airline and Indent](/Assets/03-Useful-Prettiness.png)
 It's hard to show the syntax highlighting with a simple language, just trust it's there.
+The screenshot only features comments, that's why there ain't no highlighting there.